FABRICS OF MULTICULTURAL AUSTRALIA

-FOMA in 2020 will once again feature a Designer & Cultural Exhibits (11.00AM -4.00PM) featuring traditional and contemporary fashion in collaboration with foreign governments.
-The FOMA Runway Showcase (5.30PM - 8.00PM) will feature a diverse program of First Nations, International and local designers.
-The platform will return with the same cultural and stylistic dynamism that saw the FOMA Runway Showcase welcome 3,000 guests and accumulate an audience reach in excess of 7,000,000.
+FOMA in July 2021 will once again feature a range of Artists and Cultural Exhibits in collaboration with foreign governments.
+The FOMA Runway Showcase & Exhibit will feature a diverse program of First Nations, International and Local Artists.
+The platform will return with the same cultural and stylistic dynamism that saw the FOMA 2019 I 2020 welcome 3,200 guests and accumulate an audience reach in excess of 7,00,000 across socials.

 "It was such an honour to open the inaugural event for FOMA's Launch Runway, to showcase my cultural heritage of the oldest living people in the world.
 A unique event with a platform to showcase the elite designers and their creativity from many cultures and countries.